edolecki/OpenWeatherSwift/README.md

 # OpenWeatherSwift
-An Openweathermap iOS Swift implementation
+An Openweathermap iOS Swift implementation.

+####Required
+You need an Openweathermap API key in order to implement.
+You can get one here: http://openweathermap.org/appid